iml130/sola/minhton/docs/programmers/concept.md

 If we look at node 3:3 with fanout 2, the node will have the neighbors 3:1 and 3:2 to its left, and 3:4, 2:5, and 3:7 to its right.
 So the `routing_table_neighbors_` contains those neighbors in the order 3:1, 3:2, ..., 3:7.

-Additionally we are storing the children of those routing table neighbors.
+Additionally, we are storing the children of those routing table neighbors.
 This vector always has the size of fanout \* (size of `routing_table_neighbors_`).
 The first child of the routing table neighbor at index i, has the position (i \* fanout) in the routing table neighbor children vector.
 The last child is stored at position (i \* fanout + fanout-1).